Tithes & Alms

 -

-In Rom 2:26, he testifies that if the Gentiles keep the righteousness of the law by not breaking the commandments, statutes and judgements, they will be counted as circumcised in heart because they are just and live by faith in Christ's blood {Rom 1:17} being servants in obedience unto righteousness. {Rom 6:16} In the next verse he is going to show that "the letter" is not in reference to the commandments because the Jews who trusted in "the letter" and circumcision were still transgressing “righteousness of the law” which are the commandments, statutes and judgements.
+In Rom 2:26, he testifies that if the Gentiles (the Uncircumcision) keep the righteousness of the law by not breaking the law of the commandments, statutes, and judgements, they will be counted as circumcised in heart because they are just and live by faith in Christ's blood, {Rom 1:17} being servants in obedience unto righteousness. {Rom 6:16} In the next verse, he is going to show that "the letter" is not in reference to the commandments because the Jews who trusted in "the letter" and circumcision were still transgressing the righteousness of the law of the commandments (statutes and judgements);

 Rom 2:27